 - 1/2 ounce dried ginger (optional)

 Bring all ingredients to a boil.
 Lower heat to simmer.
 Cover and simmer 3 hours.
 Strain the liquid.
 Drink 1-2 cups daily for immune support.
-You can keep the mushroom drink in the refrigerator for 5-6 days.
+You can keep the mushroom coffee in the refrigerator for 5-6 days.
 Reheat in small batches (1-2 cups daily).